Belantamab Mafodotin-blmf (By injection)

 - Fever, chills, cough, runny or stuffy nose, sore throat, body aches

-- Headache, trouble breathing, lightheadedness, dizziness, fainting, or fast, pounding, or uneven heartbeat
+- Headache, lightheadedness, dizziness, fainting, or fast, pounding, or uneven heartbeat

 - Unusual bleeding, bruising, tiredness, or weakness